We were most impressed with the organisation of your tour from the time we arrived in Ecuador till the time we left.

 Choose between various accommodation types, ranging from stylish rooms at the main house to rustic waterfront chalets & luxurious cottages.

 With over 2 million hectares of pristine wilderness, Kruger’s biodiversity withstands numerous species of game and birds.
-To the north of the park you will find Baobab trees, scrubland and rocky outcroppings which can be seen for miles and animals tend to gather around water sources.
+To the north of the park, you will find Baobab trees, scrubland and rocky outcroppings can be seen for miles and animals tend to gather around water sources.